-Fees for professional services provided by Grant Thornton LLP for the years ended December 31 were as follows:
+Fees for professional services provided by Grant Thornton for the years ended December 31 were as follows:

-2022 2021
+2023 (\$) 2022 (\$)

-Audit Fees \$1,470,074 \$1,058,410
+Audit Fees 1,681,488 1,512,474

 Audit-Related Fees

-Tax Fees \$ 12,500 \$ 107,199
+Tax Fees 3,531 38,513

 All Other Fees

-Total \$1,482,574 \$1,165,609
+Total 1,685,019 1,550,987

-Audit Fees represent fees for professional services provided in connection with the audit of the Company's financial statements, review of the Company's quarterly financial statements, and services provided in connection with other statutory or regulatory filings.
-Audit-Related Fees represent fees for professional services provided in consulting on interpretations and application of FASB pronouncements and SEC regulations.
-Tax Fees represent fees for services in connection with the preparation and filing of tax returns in jurisdictions outside the United States.
-All Other Fees primarily include labor law certification services provided to the Company's foreign subsidiaries in accordance with local requirements.
+Audit Fees.
+These fees include professional services provided in connection with the audit of the Company's financial statements, review of the Company's quarterly financial statements, and services provided in connection with other statutory and regulatory filings or engagements for the fiscal years shown.

+Audit-Related Fees.
+Grant Thornton did not perform any audit-related services for the Company in fiscal year 2023 or 2022.

+Tax Fees.
+These fees include services in connection with the preparation and filing of tax returns in jurisdictions outside the United States.